Scoping

 t!(i18n, namespace.subkeys.more_subkeys.another_subvalue);

-, but we have to repeat it everywhere.
-Well,
+This only uses namespace.subkeys.*, but we have to repeat it everywhere.

 let i18n = use_i18n();